joehand/smilingjoe/_posts/2011-06-30-freecookies.markdown

 ---
 layout: post
-title: Stop for a Free Chocolate Chip Cookie
+title: Stop for a Free Cookie

 number: 1
 description: In my first experiment of kindness I gave away free chocolate chip cookies to people in Ladd's Circle during the evening commute.
 Previous evidence showed almost no one stopping.
 I demonstrated that with proper incentives cyclists are happy to stop.
 By addressing this issue with positive action I gained a greater understanding of the problems and potential solutions.